Spring Weather Rolls Into San Diego In April

 The Torrey Pines Gliderport is the ultimate base camp on the coast if you are looking for an adrenaline-packed adventure.
 Choose between hang gliding or paragliding and let your feet dangle over the cliffs!

 Seaport Village is an awesome spot in San Diego with views of the San Diego Bay and numerous entertaining street performers.
-Recent renovations by the city of San Diego, built out amazing parks and walkways to explore!
+Recent renovations by the city of San Diego have created amazing parks and walkways to explore!

 There is always something happening in San Diego.
 Want to go to a pop-up bar that rolls along in a camper?
 Or buy some secondhand books?
 Whatever you are searching for, from the mundane to the unusual, San Diego has you covered.
 Check out The Reader for more daily events.
 It’s hard to know what you will be in the mood to do at times until you see all the options of the day in front of you.